← Biology

 PCR Primer Tm Calculator

 Calculate primer melting temperature (Tm) and PCR annealing temperature (Ta) from DNA sequences (5'→3').
-Compare nearest-neighbor and simple formulas, then review forward and reverse primers together.
+Compare nearest-neighbor, salt-adjusted, and Wallace estimates, and see which assumptions affect the result.

 All calculations run in your browser.
 No data is sent.